kernelkit/infix/src/net/README.md

                  eth4  eth5

-Consider the case when `next` contains `0`, net reads all interfaces, in dependency order, from `/run/net/0/` running all `cmd.init` scripts.
+Consider the case when `next` contains `0`, net reads all interfaces, in dependency order, from `/run/net/0/` running all `init.cmd` scripts.
 When done, it writes `0` to the file `/run/net/gen` and then removes the `next` file to confirm the generation has been activated.